harmsk/atomic-management/CS5150/studentUseCaseGuide.md

 For INFO 1111, the professor gave you an example from last year's class to use as reference.
 You can find it in `Documents/INFO1111/Example17`.
 Open up the project in the same window (add project folder).

 ## Task 3
-You, an ever diligent student, decide to go to office hours to discuss with your TA your new code.
+You, an ever diligent student, decide to go to office hours to discuss with your TA your new code for `Project1`.
 However, he has a small screen that he works off of, and wants you to make no line longer than 70 characters.
 As a regular user of Atom, you know that you don't have to sit and hit `enter` at every line, and that you can change the Atom preferred line length setting.
 Make your TA happy and have no line be longer than 70 characters.
 When you believe you have done this, signal the test administrator to show them.

 ## Task 4
-You've just cloned your assignment and are beginning to work on it.
-You decide you will start up a php-server with the starter code.
+Lets keep going on `Project1`.
+You decide you will start up a php-server with the starter code to see how it looks.
 Note: In the beginning of the semester, the professor had all his students download the `Whitespace` and `php server` packages.
 However, you never did.